harshmangalamv/Predicting_Flight_Delays/README.md

 ![Figure_17](img/Figure_17.png)

 These four, as Figure_2 illustrates, add up the elapse time, which is the amount of time initially planned for the flight.
-Unfortunately, these don't add much value plus they can biased the model, so as a result they were dropped.
+Unfortunately, these don't add much value plus they can bias the model, so as a result they were dropped.
 An interesting fact about these columns though, is that a significant number of WHEELS_ON and TAXI_IN didn't have any values, whereas their respective TAXI_OUT and WHEELS_OFF did.
-How should this be interpreted? is it because the airlines responsible for them made mistakes and forgot about them? or is it because these aren't that relevant for them? more on this can be seen on the Cleaning and Preprocessing notebook where I tried to explain my findings and relate them to the responsible/owner airlines, but for the time being these will enter the category of what are known as ghost flights.
+How should this be interpreted?
+Is it because the airlines responsible for them made mistakes and forgot about them?
+Or is it because these aren't that relevant for them?
+More on this can be seen on the Cleaning and Preprocessing notebook where I tried to explain my findings and relate them to the responsible/owner airlines, but for the time being these will enter the category of what are known as ghost flights.

-Because there are quite a few features on this dataset, I won't explain the work done on each one of them, instead I will just mentioned some that I found interesting, and if you would like to see more detail, the two cleaning and processing notebooks have every step explained in depth.
+Because there are quite a few features on this dataset, I won't explain the work done on each one of them, instead I will just mention some that I found interesting, and if you would like to see more details, the two cleaning and processing notebooks have every step explained in depth.

 After a brief look at the data, the key features that needed some immediate work were the Airline (OP_CARRIER), and departing (ORIGIN) and arrival city/airport (DEST).
 These needed to have their abbreviations and their IATA codes changed to the airline and airports names respectively.

-The dataset for this particular year (2018) didn't have available the airport.csv file with their name and IATA codes, and because this dataset contains 358 airports, adding them manually was not an option given the time for this project.
+The dataset for this particular year (2018) didn't have the airport.csv file available with their name and IATA codes, and because this dataset contains 358 airports, adding them manually was not an option given the time for this project.
 The airlines was the easy part as they were only 18 of them, so that was done with the help of Wikipedia.
 For the IATA codes, the solution was to use the older file from 2015 by using its list of airports, then compared it to the one from the 2018 that I extracted from my main dataset (.csv file).
 That gave a difference of 41 airports that needed to be found online plus 4 airports that were on the 2015 list but not on the 2018 list, therefore those needed to be dropped.
 This still involved a bit of manual work but considerably less than the initial 358.

 In terms of engineered features, the first one to be calculated was the target (FLIGHT_STATUS) which was the flight being delayed or not.
-This is a binary column, with a 0 for flights arriving on time, and a 1 for flights arriving late, calculated from the "Arrival Delay" (ARR_DELAY) column.
+This is a binary column, with a "0" for flights arriving on time, and a "1" for flights arriving late, calculated from the "Arrival Delay" (ARR_DELAY) column.
 With this column ready, the next step was a quick check for the data distribution, meaning, checking if the data is balanced or not.
 Results are plotted on Figure 3 and they suggest a severe imbalance dataset with an almost 2:1 ratio, this means right away that looking at accuracy on its own will not be enough to evaluate the models, but I will also need to look at other metrics such as Precision, Recall and F1.

 ![Figure_24](img/Figure_24.png)

 Figure 3.
 Data distribution showing a high imbalance dataset.

-The imbalanced data means that I will need to weight these two classes while training my models.
+The imbalanced data means that I will need to weigh these two classes while training my models.

 Other features were engineered mainly to perform the EDA.
 Among those, some of the most relevant were: